Legal and Compliance

 Where we transfer personal data outside the UK we will ensure that one of the following conditions applies:

-• The destination country has been deemed to provide an adequate level of protection by the UK Government.
+- The destination country has been deemed to provide an adequate level of protection by the UK Government under UK adequacy regulations.

-• We use approved contractual clauses or a UK International Data Transfer Addendum with the recipient.
+- We use a UK International Data Transfer Addendum or other approved contractual mechanism with the recipient.

-• Another appropriate safeguard recognised under UK GDPR applies.
+- Another appropriate safeguard recognised under UK data protection law applies.

-You can contact us for more information about specific transfer mechanisms used for your data.
+You can contact us at dpo@pkfsmithcooper.com for more information about specific transfer mechanisms used for your data.

 11. Data retention